maidsafe/temp_safe_network/README.md

 - Make sure you are able to login to your account via the SAFE Browser.
 - Navigate to the `tests` directory.
 - Open `tests.config` and set your account locator and password. **Do not commit this.** Alternatively, you can set the environment variables `TEST_ACC_LOCATOR` and `TEST_ACC_PASSWORD`.
-- Run `cargo test authorisation_and_revocation --release -- --ignored --nocapture` and make sure that no errors are reported.
+- Run `cargo test --release authorisation_and_revocation -- --ignored --nocapture` and make sure that no errors are reported.

 #### Binary compatibility of data

 You may need to test whether your changes affected the binary compatibility of data on the network.
 This is necessary when updating compression or serialization dependencies to make sure that existing data can still be read using the new versions of the libraries.

 - Set your account locator and password as per the instructions above.
-- Run the following command on the **master** branch: `cargo test write_data -- --ignored --nocapture`
+- Run the following command on the **master** branch: `cargo test --release write_data -- --ignored --nocapture`
-- On the branch with your changes, ensure the following command completes successfully: `cargo test read_data -- --ignored --nocapture`
+- On the branch with your changes, ensure the following command completes successfully: `cargo test --release read_data -- --ignored --nocapture`

 ### Viewing debug logs